Sennen Cove Lifeboat Station: Service awards

-The volunteer crews of the RNLI do not expect reward or recognition for their work, but the records include many rescues that have been recognised by letters, certificates and medals from the RNLI management.
-This list is just some of the most notable.

-An RNLI silver medal was awarded in 1868 to both Coxswain Nichols and Coastguard Officer S Morrison for rescuing the sole survivor of the Devon.
-A later coxswain, Henry Nicholas, received a silver medal in 1909 for a meritorious service to the Fairport when it was in trouble.
+Coxswain Henry Nicholas, received the RNLI Silver Medal in 1909, for an arduous service to the Fairport of Liverpool, going out twice, and standing by for many hours, until a tug arrived.

-In 1919 the Sennen Cove Lifeboat was recognised for rescuing eight people from the SS Falmouth Castle.
-A silver medal and three bronze medals being given to members of the crew.
-That same year saw Henry Nicholas receive another silver medal along with Second Coxswain Thomas Pender, while the 12 crew members were awarded bronze medals for saving eight people from a motor launch.
+A silver medal and three bronze medals were given in 1919, for the rescue of eight people from the SS Falmouth Castle.
+That same year, for saving eight people from a motor launch, Coxswain Henry Nicholas and Second Coxswain Thomas Pender each received the silver medal, while the 12 crew members were each awarded bronze medals.
 One of the crew was 17-year-old Henry Nicholas Junior.
-He later became coxswain and was awarded another bronze medal in 1964 for leading the rescue of five people from the trawler Victoire Roger which had caught fire.
+He later became coxswain and 45-years-later in 1964, was awarded a second bronze medal (clasp), for leading the rescue of five people from the trawler Victoire Roger, which had caught fire.

-A search for the sinking MV Union Crystal saw Coxswain/Mechanic H E Pengilly awarded with a silver medal.
+French Maritime Medals in Bronze were awarded for the rescue of six of the crew of 18, from the French trawler Jeanne Gougy, when it was wrecked in the early morning of 3 November 1962 on the Armed Knight Rock.

+Coxswain/Mechanic Horace Eric Pengilly was awarded with a silver medal, after a fruitless 6-hour search in terrible conditions for survivors of the MV Union Crystal, which sank on 16 November 1977, although he died before he received the medal.
 Another sinking vessel, the Tungufoss, resulted in seven lives being saved and Coxswain/Mechanic Maurice Hutchens receiving a silver medal in 1981.
 In 1995 Coxswain Terence George was awarded a bronze medal for the rescue of five people from the fishing vessel Julian Paul.